Meet Michelle Marie Hernandez

 My gifts of communication and creativity first came to light in my childhood.
 I spent hours drawing pictures, fashioning handmade presents, listening and talking to others, and writing stories.
-I played “teacher” when my brothers and sister agreed to be my students.
-You could even say I took on my first ghostwriting assignment at the age of eight when I captured through words in my journal the stories my grandpa (Allen Urbanek) often told.
+I assumed the role of teacher when my siblings agreed to be my students.
+You could even say I took on my first ghostwriting assignment at the age of eight when I journaled the stories my grandpa often told.

-Intrigued by the foreign language my grandparents spoke, I also took Czech language classes while at UT.
-I studied abroad in Prague, Czech Republic twice and graduated in 2000 with a degree in Czech Studies as well as a business degree.
-Several months later, I moved from the Texas countryside where I grew up to Silicon Valley in California to work for a Czech-owned company as a marketing communications specialist.
+Intrigued by the foreign language my grandparents spoke, I also took Czech language classes while attending UT Austin.
+I studied abroad twice in Prague, the capital of the Czech Republic.
+In 2000, I graduated with a bachelor’s degree in Czech studies as well as a bachelor’s degree in business administration.
+I moved from the Texas countryside to Silicon Valley in California to work as a marketing communications specialist at a Czech-owned company.

-Shortly thereafter, I transitioned to working in the non-profit sector and learned that I could use my education and skills in development (i.e., fundraising).
-Thanks to a manager who recognized my potential as a writer and asked me what I really wanted to do, I started writing grant proposals and other development communications.
-I realized while working as a writer in the Texas Medical Center that I didn’t have to be a nurse or a veterinarian (two other career options I had considered) to help those who are hurting or sick.
+Within a year, I shifted to using my skills at non-profit organizations where I could advance meaningful causes such as Christian ministry and health care.
+Thanks to a manager who recognized my potential and asked me what I really wanted to do, I started writing grant proposals for Houston Methodist Hospital.
+I realized I didn’t have to be a nurse or a veterinarian (two other careers I had considered) to help the hurting and sick.
 I could use my words.

-My desire to write could no longer be contained.
-In addition to writing for my day job, I started writing curriculum and non-fiction materials for ministers.
-Ideas for my own books and inspirational messages came next.
-Much of my early training in communications occurred while serving as a volunteer and working on staff at Lakewood Church in Houston, Texas.
+I could no longer contain my desire to write and speak.
+In addition to writing for my day job, I started writing and editing non-fiction materials for ministers.
+Soon came ideas for my own books and inspirational messages.
+My advanced training in communications occurred on the job and as I attended workshops and conferences, studied the Bible, and volunteered.

-God had given me a second chance to develop and use the creative gifts He had placed within me.
-In August 2009, I finally trusted the Lord to help me do what He designed me to do and launched my own writing and speaking ministry, Abiding Communications.
-I returned to my hometown, Taylor, Texas, as an inspirational author and speaker.
-Even though I had delivered the valedictory address at my high school graduation, the messages that poured from my mouth 13 years later surprised everyone, especially me.
+I launched my own writing and speaking business, Abiding Communications, in August 2009.
+I returned to my hometown of Taylor, Texas.
+Even though I had delivered the valedictory address at my high school graduation, the messages that poured from my mouth over a decade later surprised everyone, especially me.

 “Michelle’s words are an art form (on a higher level), and she is the painter.”